soil-on-web/abandoned-webs/README.md

 - [removal-project.com](https://web.archive.org/web/20240822131212/https://www.removal-project.com/)

-## good practices on url persistence of temporary websites
+## Good practices on url persistence of temporary websites

+### For dissemination teams/web publishers

-- use a subdomain of an established organisation (prevents hijacking of the domain at domain expiration, indicates ownership)
+- Use a subdomain of an established organisation (prevents hijacking of the domain at domain expiration, indicates ownership), else pre-pay the domain ownership (not the hosting) for at least the upcoming 10 years
-- use a persistent identifier framework, such as DOI, W3ID when linking to external sources
+- Use a persistent identifier framework, such as DOI, W3ID as identifiers for your resources
-- set up [rewrite rules](https://en.wikipedia.org/wiki/Rewrite_engine) at website cancelation
+- Set up [rewrite rules](https://en.wikipedia.org/wiki/Rewrite_engine) at website cancelation
-- use minimal technology, yes: `html`; no: ~~wordpress, drupal, liferay, databases~~. we love [Static Site Generators](https://about.gitlab.com/blog/2022/04/18/comparing-static-site-generators/), especially [quarto](https://quarto.org)
+- Use minimal technology, yes: `html`; no: ~~wordpress, drupal, liferay, databases~~. we love [Static Site Generators](https://about.gitlab.com/blog/2022/04/18/comparing-static-site-generators/), especially [quarto](https://quarto.org)
-- if you adopt a domain anyway, keep the content minimal, set up a [one page website](https://www.web.com/blog/one-page-vs-multi-page-website/), from there link to external (persistent) resources and pre-pay the domain ownership (not the hosting) for at least the upcoming 10 years
+- Keep website content minimal, set up a [one page website](https://www.web.com/blog/one-page-vs-multi-page-website/), from there link to external (persistent) resources

+### For report writers

+Another reason why links on reports end up broken is because report writers often just copy a url from the browser bar and paste it in a report.
+As a report writer, when selecting a relevant url to use in your report:

+- Assess the likelyhood of persistence of the resource (if unsure, contact the authors), else consider to not include a direct link in the report.
+For example, do not link to a project website, but link to a registry where the project is described (for example [cordis](https://cordis.europa.eu))
+- Verify if the url has a DOI, handle.net, w3id.org identifier attached, if so use that identifier.
+- Remove all sorts of parameters at the end of the url.
+However before removing them, verify the url is still operational (and points to the relevant content).
+Try splitting the url at `#`, `?` or '/'.
+- In the source of the website (view source/inspect), look for the `<link rel="canonical" href="http://example.com"/>` element in `<head>`, and use the value from `href`, this is the [canonical url](https://en.wikipedia.org/wiki/Canonical_link_element), used for example by search engines.